couchbase/eventing/docs/functions-rest.md

 ## Create a function
 `POST` `/api/v1/functions/<name>`
-> Function name in body must match function name on URL.
+> 1. Function name in body must match function name on URL.
 Function definition includes its current settings.
+> 2. Multiple functions can not have the same name.
+An error will be reported in such a case.

 ## Create several functions
 `POST` `/api/v1/functions`
+> Multiple functions can not have the same name.
+An error will be reported in such a case.

 ## Get a function
 `GET` `/api/v1/functions/<name>`